3 Major Concerns of the Medical Cannabis Community

 Whether you use medical cannabis products to treat symptoms of anxiety, epilepsy, pain, nausea, etc. – you may subscribe to some of the following thoughts expressed by the medical cannabis community.

-Major Concern #1: The Prices of Medical Cannabis Are Too High
+Major Concern #1: Cannabis Prices Are Too High

 Upon being asked what you would like cultivators and dispensaries to do for their patients, customers, and community – what would you say?
 Members of the medical cannabis community seem to overwhelmingly answer “lower the prices.”